STUDENT TEACHING AWARD

 Heidi Gebauer

-Marina Petkova, Julia Krasselt und Oliver Winkler
+Marina Petkova, Julia Krasselt and Oliver Winkler

-(Lecturer Team in the BA Linguistic Integration, Applied Linguistics)
+(Lecturer team in the BA Linguistic Integration, Applied Linguistics)

 Martin Brezina